apache/apisix-website/blog/en/blog/2022/01/21/apisix-hashicorp-vault-integration.md

 - Vault
 - jwt-auth
 - authentication
-description: This article brings you the upcoming release of the Vault-Apache APISIX integration and related details.
+description: This article describe the upcoming release of the Vault with Apache APISIX integration, and show the details of configuration.
-tags: [Technology,Authentication]
+tags: [Authentication]
 ---

-> This article brings you the upcoming release of the Vault-Apache APISIX integration and related details.
+> This article describe the upcoming release of the Vault with Apache APISIX integration, and show the details of configuration.

 <!--truncate-->